percona/pmm-doc/docs/setting-up/client/index.md

 <!-- thanks: https://gist.github.com/paskal -->

-1. If connecting to a [PMM Server running with Docker compose][PMMS_COMPOSE], ensure your PMM Client host is joined to the Docker swarm.

-2. (Optional) Check connectivity.
-Run an Alpine Linux container and ping PMM Server by container name.

-    ```sh
-    docker run -it --rm --name test --network pmm_net alpine ash
-    ```

-    At the Alpine container prompt:

-    ```sh
-    ping -c 3 pmm-server
-    ```

-3. Copy and paste this text into a file called `docker-compose.yml`.
-Check the values in the `environment` section match those for your PMM Server.
+1. Copy and paste this text into a file called `docker-compose.yml`.
+Check the values in the `environment` section match those for your PMM Server. `X.X.X.X` is the IP address of your PMM Server.
     > Use unique hostnames across all PMM Clients (value for `services.pmm-client.hostname`).

     ```yaml
-    version: '3.6'
+    version: '3'
     services:
       pmm-client:
         image: percona/pmm-client:2